igor47/blog/posts/recoolit-transfer-graph.md

 At this step, we collect photos of the equipment that's being serviced, the reason for the refrigerant recovery, the amount of gas recovered, and the type of gas recovered (though we don't always know the exact type of gas at this point).

 Next, technicians return the cylinder used for the recovery to one of our depots.
-We verify the amount of gas recovered, and we also test the gas using a basic refrigerant identifier device.
+We verify the amount of gas recovered, and we also test the gas using a gas analyzer.
 We pay the technician for the amount of gas they collected.
 This payment compensates the technician for the time and effort they spent performing the recovery.

 Because we want to return the smaller recovery cylinders back into the field, we will often consolidate the gas from multiple recovery cylinders into a larger storage cylinder.
 We cannot mix different types of refrigerants, so we have to keep track of the type of gas in each cylinder.
 Every time gas is transferred, we keep detailed records on the source and destination cylinders and weights.
-Some small amount of gas is always lost during transfers, and the loses are not included in the carbon credits we sell.
+Some small amount of gas is always lost during transfers, and the losses are not included in the carbon credits we sell.

 Next, we transport the gas to our destruction facility.
 Every time we transport gas, we weigh and test the cylinders at both ends.
 We maintain a chain of custody for the cylinders at all times, using signed transport manifests.
 Some of the refrigerants we transport are becoming expensive, because they are no longer allowed to be produced under internal agreements.
-Our procedures ensure that no loss or theft of refrigerants occurs during transport.
+Our procedures protect against loss or theft of refrigerants during transport.

 Finally, our refrigerants go through the destruction process.
-First, we taking a sample of each cylinder that has arrived at the destruction facility.
+First, we take a sample of each cylinder that has arrived at the destruction facility.
 The sample is lab-tested under rigorous standards, to confirm the exact makeup of the contents of the cylinder.
 Next, the cylinder is hooked up to a high-temperature incinerator.
 In Indonesia, we partner with cement kiln operators, because their facilities reach the high temperatures needed to destroy refrigerants and need only minimal modifications to do so.